Skip to main contentSkip to search

 M-CHAT-R/F is the primary screening tool in Ontario well-baby visits.
 Learn about screening vs diagnosis, what to expect, and next steps.

-Growing numbers of Ontario adults are receiving late autism diagnoses.
-Learn about the assessment process, costs, OHIP coverage, and why many adults are diagnosed after age 30.
+Adult autism diagnosis in Ontario: CAMH adult assessment, private costs, OHIP coverage, and why many people are diagnosed after age 30.

 Autism Diagnosis in Girls: Masking and Missed Diagnosis